German girl found alive after being lost in forest - NewsBreak

 German girl found alive after being lost in forest

-BERLIN -- An 8-year-old German girl who was lost for two days in a forested area along the German-Czech border was found alive on Tuesday after a search involving hundreds of rescue workers, police said.
+BERLIN (AP) — An 8-year-old German girl who was lost for two days in a forested area along the German-Czech border was found alive on Tuesday after a search involving hundreds of rescue workers, police said.

 Julia Sleegers was suffering from hypothermia but her life is not in danger, police told German news agency dpa.